GT Assessment & Eligibility

 Coppell ISD Gifted and Talented Services are designed to provide an academically challenging education for learners who perform or show the potential to perform at a remarkably high level of accomplishment when compared to other learners of the same age, experience, or environment, and:

 - Excel in a specific academic field (mathematics, language arts, science, or social studies), and/or

 All kindergarten learners are assessed to determine whether they exhibit a need for Gifted Services.
-Parents will receive information about the assessment process through an emailed link at the beginning of the school year with information regarding the assessment process and the continuum of services available through Gifted and Talented services for identified elementary learners.
-Once annual screenings are completed, notification letters will be sent home to parents/guardians and learners identified as requiring GT Services will begin participation during the second semester (by March 1st).
+During the 2020-2021 school year, the district will utilize collected standardized assessment data, and educator input to determine a need for further assessment and potentially for services.
+Once screening is complete for all CISD Kindergarten learners, notification letters will be sent home to parents/guardians and learners identified as requiring GT Services will begin participation during the second semester (by March 1st).